alvinyap510/Project-NodeJs-Baccarat/README.md

 ## Notes

-- The Deck class has some more advanced functions such as hashing the deck state, and reverse verifying the authenticity the game sequence by providing the sequence and salt.
+- The Deck class has some advanced functions such as hashing the deck state before game dealing, and reverse verifying the authenticity the game sequence with the provided sequence and salt.
+Can be further expanded to be something on-chain for verification etc.